By Tim Lambert

 On land too the longbow proved to be a deadly weapon.
 The English archers waited for the enemy to attack then shot volleys of arrows at them.
 The French were totally defeated at the battle of Crecy in 1346.
 The longbow was used with devastating effect again at the battle of Poitiers in 1356.
 The French were crushed again at the battle of Agincourt in 1415.

 Meanwhile the English king passed a law in 1363 that every man must practice archery on Sundays.
 Henry VIII passed a similar law in 1515.
 The yew for making bows was imported.
 It was so important that in 1472 the king passed a law that every merchant ship that came to England must provide 4 bow staves for every ton of cargo.

 There are many myths about archery.
 The most common is that a French king ordered his men to cut 2 fingers off any captured English archers so they could never use a longbow again.
 The English archers waved 2 fingers defiantly at the French and that is why we have the obscene 2 finger gesture today.
-Its not true!
+It's not true!
 The 2 finger gesture was first recorded in 1901 and it has nothing to do with archery.
 There is no evidence any French king ever ordered his men to cut 2 fingers off captured archers and there is no evidence the French soldiers ever did that.
-If they captured an English archer they would just kill him!

 Another myth is that in England the law still requires every man to practice archery on Sunday.
 That law was repealed by the Gaming Act 1960.

-Its another myth that the saying 'keep it under your hat' comes because archers kept bow strings under their hats to keep them dry.
+It's another myth that the saying 'keep it under your hat' comes because archers kept bow strings under their hats to keep them dry.
 There is no evidence that archers really kept bow strings under their hats.
-The saying 'keep it under you hat' was not recorded till the 20th century.
+The saying 'keep it under your hat' was not recorded till the 20th century.
 It started in the 1920s as a joking way of saying keep it secret.

 A History of Weapons